bradmeyn/bradmeyn/README.md

 ## Summary

-Hi, I'm Brad a software developer from Newcastle, Australia.
+Hi, I'm Brad, a software developer from Newcastle, Australia.

 On this repository, you will find all my code from personal projects, tutorials & university assignments.